tedneward/Azgaarnoth/Classes/Rogue/ArcaneTrickster.md

 20th|Mage Hand + 3|13|4|3|3|1

 ## Spellcasting
-When you reach 3rd level, you augment your martial prowess with the ability to cast spells.
+When you reach 3rd level, you augment your roguish prowess with the ability to cast spells.

 ### Cantrips
 You learn three cantrips: [mage hand](https://www.dndbeyond.com/spells/mage-hand) and two other cantrips of your choice from the wizard spell list.
 You learn another wizard cantrip of your choice at 10th level.